The Misconception That Margins Equal Skimming

 | Fee Rate | After margin deduction | Full amount received |

-An approximate annual cost calculation for a freelancer with monthly revenue of 1 million yen switching to direct contracts:
+An illustrative annual cost estimate for a freelancer with monthly revenue of ¥1M switching to direct contracts (example only; assumptions: ¥5,000/hr rate, 6 new contracts/year, 3-5% non-payment reserve as industry convention):

 - Business development time cost: 30 hrs/month × ¥5,000/hr × 12 months = ¥1.8M